cloudcr0w/sentiment-analyzer-devops/ansible/README.md

 ansible-playbook -i hosts ansible/deploy.yml
 ```

+Make sure:

-Make sure the instance is reachable via SSH and your SSH key is configured.
+Your SSH key is configured

+The EC2 instance is reachable (public IP, port 22 open)

-What it does
+## What it does
 Installs Python, pip, git

 Clones the repo